yuschick/portfolio/README.md

 ## To Do
 - [ ] Create state for the About content
-- [ ] Dig into Redux for consistent State management, specifically for the projects section
 - [ ] Integrate with DeployBot
 - [x] Touch up < 400 breakpoints
 - [x] Sticky nav on mobile